 Each pool can contain an unlimited number of senior and junior positions.
-In order to calculate the pool profits and losses efficiently, the weighted average is being used to average all the existing senior bonds.
-This weighted average is represented by the aggregated bond called ABOND.
+In order to calculate the pool profits and losses efficiently, the weighted average across all existing senior bonds is used.
+This weighted average is represented by the ABOND variable.
 It has the following properties:

 ABOND.principal — sum of all principal deposits;